 Bias comes in many forms.
 We describe some classic types here and connect them to our target-access-sample framework.

-Coverage bias occurs when the access frame does not include everyone in the target population.
+Occurs when the access frame does not include everyone in the target population.
 For example, a survey based on phone calls cannot reach those without a phone.
 In this situation, those who cannot be reached may differ in important ways from those in the access frame.

-Measurement bias happens when an instrument systematically misses the target in one direction.
+Happens when an instrument systematically misses the target in one direction.
 For example, low humidity can systematically give us incorrectly high measurements of air pollution.
 In addition, measurement devices can become unstable and drift over time and so produce systematic errors.
 In surveys, measurement bias can arise when questions are confusingly worded or leading, or when respondents may not be comfortable answering honestly.

 Each of these types of bias can lead to situations where the data are not centered on the unknown targeted value.
-Often we cannot assess the potential magnitude of the bias, since little to no information is available on those who are outside of the access frame, less likely to be selected for the sample, or disinclined to respond.
+Often, we cannot assess the potential magnitude of the bias, since little to no information is available on those who are outside the access frame, less likely to be selected for the sample, or disinclined to respond.
 Protocols are key to reducing these sources of bias.
 Chance mechanisms to select a sample from the frame or to assign units to experimental conditions can eliminate selection bias.
-A non-response follow-up protocol to encourage participation can reduce non-response bias.
+A nonresponse follow-up protocol to encourage participation can reduce nonresponse bias.
 A pilot survey can improve question wording and so reduce measurement bias.
 Procedures to calibrate instruments and protocols to take measurements in, say, random order can reduce measurement bias.

 Voters were undecided or changed their preferences a few days before the election.
 Since a poll is static and can only directly measure current beliefs, it cannot reflect a shift in attitudes.